 California Baptist University is a member of the Council for Christian Colleges & Universities, a higher education association of more than 180 Christian institutions around the world.
-With campuses across the globe, including more than 150 in the U.S. and Canada and nearly 30 more from an additional 18 countries.
-Membership in CCCU provides CBU students access to numerous off-campus learning opportunities: an American Studies program in Washington,
+With campuses across the globe, including more than 150 in the U.S. and Canada and more than 30 from an additional 18 countries.
+Membership in CCCU provides

-D.C.; a Contemporary Music Program, a Latin American studies program in Costa Rica; the Los Angeles Film Studies Center; the Washington Journalism Center; and an increasing number of overseas travel programs.
+CBU students access to numerous off-campus learning opportunities: an American Studies program in Washington, D.C.; a Contemporary Music Program, a Latin American studies program in Costa Rica; the Washington Journalism Center; and an increasing number of overseas travel programs.